freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/spring-hinges.md

 Click **Fit Hold Point to Collider** to place a standard 25-unit-radius ball against the nearest face, edge, or corner of the Spring Hinge Collider.
 The inspector warns when the target would put that ball inside the collider or leave a gap, because either placement prevents capture.
 Adjust the offset manually after fitting when the table uses a different ball radius.

 **Hold Stiffness** and **Hold Damping** control attachment compliance. **Max Hold Force** is the current-dependent capacity.
 These settings are independent of Influence Radius.
-Tune the field to attract the ball, then tune capacity and compliance so the intended shot captures without living at the force cap.
+The inspector estimates the fastest standard ball the magnet can capture at full power while the toy is stationary.
+This is a starting point rather than a guarantee because coil rise time and toy motion also affect a real hit.
+Increase **Strength** when the ball reaches the hold point but bounces away without being captured; increase **Max Hold Force** when it captures and then immediately breaks free.
+The bash preset supplies values intended for ordinary pinball shot speeds.
 Turning the coil off honors coil decay before release.
 Release preserves ball and hinge velocity.

 ## Validate in Play Mode